SciML/MethodOfLines.jl/README.md

                                       grid_align = your grid type choice>)
 prob = discretize(pdesys, discretization)
 ```
-Where dxs is a vector of pairs of parameters to the grid step in this dimension, i.e. `[x=>0.2, y=>0.1]`
+Where `dxs` is a vector of pairs of parameters to the grid step in this dimension, i.e. `[x=>0.2, y=>0.1]`

 Note that the second argument to `MOLFiniteDifference` is optional, all parameters can be discretized if all boundary conditions are specified

 Currently supported grid types: `center_align` and `edge_align`

-center_align: naive grid, starting from lower boundary, ending on upper boundary with step of dx
+`center_align`: naive grid, starting from lower boundary, ending on upper boundary with step of `dx`

-edge_align: offset grid, set halfway between the points that would be generated with center_align, with extra points at either end that are above and below the supremum and infimum by dx/2.
+`edge_align`: offset grid, set halfway between the points that would be generated with center_align, with extra points at either end that are above and below the supremum and infimum by `dx/2`.
 This provides higher accuracy with neumann/robin boundary conditions.

 Currently boundary conditions defined in terms of derivatives at the boundary are unsupported above 1 discretized dimension.
 Periodic conditions are also unsupported.